-Business etiquette “rules” do not require you, or any worker, to give a gift to your boss for any occasion.
-In fact, giving a gift when it's not necessary can appear as if you are trying to “buy” your way into your boss’s good graces.
+Business etiquette rules do not require you, or any worker, to give a gift to your boss for any occasion.
+In fact, giving a gift when it's not necessary can appear as if you are trying to buy your way into your boss’s good graces.
 And, giving an inappropriate gift to your boss could make your boss feel uncomfortable.

-However, if you feel it's imperative that you give your boss a gift (i.e., if you don't your boss will hold it against you -- which is a good indication you may not be working for the right boss) or you want to give your boss a gift, the following guidelines apply.
+However, if you feel it's imperative that you give your boss a gift (i.e., if you don't your boss will hold it against you—a good indication you're working for the wrong boss) or, you just want to give your boss a gift, you need to know the guidelines.

 Consider a Group Gift First

-For birthdays and holidays, you may want to consider giving a group gift instead of a gift only from you.
-That takes pressure off of you if you're on a tight budget.
+For birthdays and holidays, consider giving a group gift instead of a gift just from you.
+A group gift takes the pressure off of you if you're on a tight budget.
 Also, you may not know your boss well enough to pick out the right thing.
-If someone else is already coordinating a group gift, it is better to participate than to give a gift independent of the group.
-If your boss gets a group gift from everyone in the department and you don't chip in, it will reflect poorly on you.
+If someone else is already coordinating a group gift, the best approach is always to participate in the group.
+Of course, if your boss gets a group gift from everyone in the department and you don't chip in, it will reflect poorly on you.

-If you do give a gift by yourself, deliver it privately without making a show in front of other employees or management.
-Trying to “show up” or “out gift” other workers make you look bad and manipulative, so be a team player when it comes to both work and gift giving.
+If you do give a gift by yourself, deliver it privately without making a show in front of other employees.
+Trying to show off or out-gift other workers will only rankle your colleagues.
+So, be a team player (not just when it comes to work projects) but with gift-giving as well.

 The one reasonable exception might be if you and your boss are friends outside of work and you want to do something extra special to acknowledge the personal side of the relationship.
 If this is the case, then give the gift to your boss outside of the workplace instead of at the office.